PowerBiDevCamp/App-Owns-Data-Starter-Kit/README.md

 <img src="Images\ReadMe\media\image10.png" style="width:4.45714in;height:1.31905in" />

-When the **AppOwnsDataClient** application executes an API call on **AppOwnsDataWebApi**, it must pass an access token acquired from Azure AD.
-Once **AppOwnsDataWebApi** is able validate the access token is authentic, it's able to determine the user's login ID.
-Once **AppOwnsDataWebApi** determines the login ID for the current user, it can then retrieve user profile data from **AppOwnsDataDB** to determine what permissions have nee assigned to this user.
+When the **AppOwnsDataClient** application executes an API call on **AppOwnsDataWebApi**, it's required to pass an access token that's been acquired from Azure AD. **AppOwnsDataWebApi** is able validate the access token and determine the user's login ID.
+Once **AppOwnsDataWebApi** determines the login ID for the current user, it can then retrieve user profile data from **AppOwnsDataDB** to determine what permissions have been assigned to this user and build the appropriate level of permissions into the embed token returned to the client application.

 The Azure AD application for the **AppOwnsDataClient** application is configured to support organizational accounts from any Microsoft 365